 So what does this really mean for the children and families who come through our doors? …Continue reading this post

 Are you looking for that extra special present to give someone?

 Well how about giving up a little bit of yourself, or more specifically one of your organs, your blood or marrow?

 Becoming an organ, blood or marrow donor holds the promise of life for thousands of patients with life-threatening conditions and diseases.
 Children’s Hospital of Wisconsin has seen the impact that organ donation can have for children and families awaiting a transplant.
 We perform heart, liver and kidney transplants.
-Many of our children wait …Continue reading →
+Many of our children wait …Click here to continue reading

 Everyone at the hospital knows me as a huge and vocal sports fan.
 So when the Milwaukee Bucks qualified for the playoffs this year, I had to do something to celebrate with the patients I see in the MACC Fund Center every day.

 Check out my video to see what I did.
 I did this to give our patients a chance to laugh, have fun and be part of the excitement that comes with having our home team in the playoffs.
-I did it to raise awareness about the upcoming Miracle Marathon, which impacts the …Continue reading →
+I did it to raise awareness about the upcoming Miracle Marathon, which impacts the …Click here to continue reading

 Our son Leo told us he had a headache three days in a row upon waking up.
 My husband, a family practice physician, told me that children don’t have headaches and on day three, had Leo go for a CT scan.
 Our world turned around when we saw a tumor that was one-third the size of the back of his brain.
 It needed to be taken out immediately.